asmith81/UCSD_MJM_Final_Direct/project_planning/project-todo.md

 # Project To-Do: LMM Invoice Data Extraction Comparison

-This to-do list is organized to prioritize local development work before moving to cloud-dependent tasks.
+This to-do list is organized in sequential implementation order by phases and sub-phases.
 Each task is designed to be a focused prompt for an LLM to implement.
+Complete each phase before moving to the next.

-## Phase 1: Project Setup and Foundation ✓
+## Phase 1: Project Setup and Foundation

 ### 1.A: Project Structure and Configuration ✓
 - [x] 1.1 Initialize project repository with directory structure